Valerie Sparks is a Melbourne based artist who creates large scale printed works and immersive installation environments.

 In 2016 Sparks was the winner of the William and Winifred Bowness Photography Prize, and has been a finalist in the Josephine Ulrick and Win Schubert Photography Award, the Fremantle Print Award, Tidal, and the Hutchins Art Prize.

-Sparks is currently an Adjunct Senior Research Fellow at the Monash Immersive Visualisation Platform at the New Horizons Research Centre where she has access to cutting edge technology and the opportunity to work with engineers and scientists as she builds on the work initiated during her residency with the Perceptual Robotics Laboratory in Pisa 2017.
+Sparks's position as an Adjunct Senior Research Fellow at the Monash Immersive Visualisation Platform at the New Horizons Research Centre provided her with access to cutting edge technology and the opportunity to work with engineers and scientists as she builds on the work initiated during her residency with the Perceptual Robotics Laboratory in Pisa 2017.

 Her work is represented in a number of collections including Monash Gallery of Art, National Gallery of Australia, National Gallery of Victoria and Art Bank.